naymspace/backpex/guides/get_started/installation.md

 preferences written since — without the params, hidden columns and metrics reappear as soon as the user navigates.
 Passing a function (rather than a plain object) matters: LiveView re-evaluates it on every join, which is what keeps the values current.
-See
+The connect params are one of two carriers for the browser's preference overlay — the other is the short-lived `backpex_prefs` cookie, which needs no wiring — and `backpexParams` remains required because it is the only carrier that exists on a `live_redirect`, which makes no HTTP request at all.
-[User Preferences](../live_resource/user-preferences.md) for the full rationale.
+See [User Preferences](../live_resource/user-preferences.md) for the full rationale.

 ## daisyUI